Faʼaʼā: European contact

 European settlers came during the 1500s.
-Captain James Cook was the first European visitor.
-He first came to Moorea but then sailed to Tahiti.
+In 1769 Captain James Cook became the third European visitor to Tahiti.
 The Tahitians were all wondering who he was and why he was here.
 Then he left Tahiti and went exploring other islands in the Pacific Ocean.
 He later reached New Zealand and the eastern coast of Australia.
 Then Charles Darwin came on his expedition to Tahiti.
 During the late 1800s, Faaā had a population of 2,000 residents.
 Some of the residents went to California to go to the California Gold Rush to search for a new life.
 Faaā was part of the Kingdom of Tahiti until the annexation of 1880.
 Many buildings made from wood were along the coast of Faaā.
 Some small markets selling bananas and other fruits were busy.
 Residents from Moorea came to get fruits from the markets.
 Farms could be found in the mountains of Faaā.